 The total change in the interior of the temple and the monastery buildings came with the baroque in the 17th century.
 Another change brought the 20th century.
 They were conservation works under the direction of Stefan Szyller, which restored the former magnificence of the temple – romanesque frescoes were discovered, towers and church facades were repaired.
 After the renovation, in 1923 the Salesians moved to Czerwińsk, who look after this place to this day.
+It was not until 1959-1970 that the reconstruction of the west wing of the monastery was completed.

 The monastery buildings, adjacent to the temple from the south, come from the fifteenth and sixteenth centuries, unfortunately were rebuilt in the seventeenth century.
 They consist of three wings surrounding the inner patio.
 The oldest, southern part from 1398-1415 is a brick, two-story, rectangular building.
 On the ground floor, frescoes from the 16th century and a stellar vault from the turn of the 15th and 16th centuries have been preserved.
 The western wing from the 14th and 15th centuries was rebuilt on the original cellars with partial use of the first floor walls.
 The eastern wing is an early modern building.
 From the fifteenth century, also come the vicarage and belfry (the so-called Abbot Kula’s Gate).